tuxology/tracevizlab/labs/101-trace-navigation-in-tracecompass/README.md

 ![ImportTraceMenu](screenshots/importTraceMenu.png "Trace Compass Import Trace Menu")

 Browse for the folder containing the trace, then check that folder in the left textbox as shown in the screenshot below and click *Finish*.
+If you are using the traces provided as archive with the labs, you may directly import the archive by selecting the *Select archive file* radio button and browsing to the trace `.tar.gz` file.

 ![ImportTraceDialog](screenshots/importTraceDialog.png "Trace Compass Import Trace Dialog")